BZIvanov/Learning-Node.js/README.md

 Nodemon is a utility that will monitor for any changes in your source and automatically restart your server.

-Just use nodemon instead of node to run your code, and now your process will automatically restart when your code changes.
+Just use _nodemon_ instead of _node_ in your scripts in the package.json file to run your code, and now your process will automatically restart when your code changes.
 To install from your terminal run:

 ```javascript
 npm install nodemon --save-dev